emilycares/logana/README.md

 A build log analysis tool so that your PDE (Personal Development Environment) can have a list of files that contain errors.
 Currently, it only supports

-- Cargo
+- cargo
-- Gradle (java only) (Tests are not supported for the moment)
+- gradle (java only) (Tests are not supported for the moment)
+- karmaJasmine
-- KarmaJasmine
+- maven
-- Maven
+- angular
 - dune
 - eslint
 - go